 Energy Efficiency Program Opt-Out Eligibility

-What requirements have been approved to opt out?
+What accounts are eligible to opt out?

-- At the time Duke Energy petitions for the annual rider, it may be required to provide the Commission with a list of those industrial or large commercial customers that have opted out of participation in the new energy efficiency measures.
+- At the time Duke Energy petitions for the annual rider, it may be required to provide the commission with a list of those industrial or large commercial customers that have opted out of participation in the new energy efficiency measures.

 - Before submitting a request for exemption from this suite of energy-saving programs, we encourage customers to visit our energy efficiency programs page.

 To view, complete and print the form you will need to have Adobe Acrobat Reader installed on your computer (click here to download the software).
 Once you have accessed the application, save the blank template directly to your computer, do not attempt to fill out the form while it is open in a web browser.
 After opening your application, select “Highlight Existing Fields” in the top right hand corner of the form to ensure that all fillable fields on your form are show in blue.
 Once you have completed your form, print a hardcopy for your records and save it to your computer.

 *All customers on an Industrial rate and those commercial customers consuming at least 1 million kilowatt-hours (kWh) annually are eligible to opt out.
 Additionally, all other accounts billed to the same entity with lesser annual usage located on the same or contiguous properties are also eligible to opt out.